dave2000sang/Youtube-Search-Scraper/README.md

 request.
 - The server receives this request (using Express module) and sends "Linkin Park" to the python script running in the background through a different POST request running on a different port number.
-- Finally, the python script runs and outputs this lovely .csv file
+- Finally, the python script runs and outputs this lovely .csv file (with links to the first page of YouTube videos)

 ![img2](https://github.com/dave2000sang/Youtube-Search-Scraper/blob/master/README%20files/LinkinParkCSV.PNG)

+## Future Extensions of Project:
+- Automate entire procedure (run everything in background?)
+- Display .csv results onto web page
+- Beautify front-end web page
+- Improve error handling
+- Scrape more than just one page (maybe query user for how many videos to display on .csv)
+- Add download links to scraped links